 mysql.backup_progress table lets you

-monitor backup jobs as they run.
-The
+monitor backup jobs as they run, and the

 mysql.backup_history table lets you see the